Akalu/microservices-bible/README.md

 * The use of a chassis allows you to abstract the implementation of certain infrastructure-related code.

 * Service discovery, observability, and different communication protocols are concerns of a microservice chassis, and it should provide them.

-* One can quickly prototype a complex feature like the place sell order example, if the proper tooling exists.

 * Although the microservice architecture is often associated with the possibility of building systems in any language, those systems, when in production, need to offer some guarantees and have mechanisms to allow their operation and maintenance to be manageable.